When you sell your endowment you will lose any associated life insurance and forgo any future windfall payments from the Life Office.

 You may also get less than you would receive if you kept your policy until maturity.

 If you hold an endowment policy, you can sell it to a third party before its maturity date.
-You might want to sell if your statement shows it is worth less than you thought, or if you need its payout before it matures.
+You might want to sell if your statement shows it’s worth less than you thought, or if you need access to the funds locked up in your endowment before it matures.

-Whoever buys it then owns the policy, meaning they get the payout when it matures and they have to pay the monthly premiums.
+Whoever buys it then owns the policy, meaning they get the payout when it matures and they take over the premium payment.